 Throughout The Imitation Game, Alan Turing is on an answer-seeking journey of discovery and problem solving.
 His disruptive technology, the computer he creates to crack Enigma’s code, came only out of trial and error, deep learning and insights gained.
 The victors in Ready Player One spend a great deal of time in the Halliday Journals studying every minute detail, the equivalent of analyzing huge amounts of market data repetitively.
 In doing so, they make observations and unlock insights that progress them on the road to winning, and which even provide Parzival with an additional life that ensures victory over the competition.

 If your CI program empowers your Sales team with insights that promote progress, action and ultimately, wins, they’ll be huge fans of CI.
 You might start with our Competitive Intelligence Playbook.

 2. Deliver an accurate understanding of customers

 Jason Bourne’s situational awareness and his ability to read others’ behavior can be transferred to your Sales team through your intel program.
-Up to date competitor and market intelligence can help your Sales team better understand the motivations of customers and the many factors influencing their decisions and behavior.
-Accurate and insightful battle cards can help them read the room and escape any traps Bourne-style.
+Up-to-date competitor and market intelligence can help your Sales team better understand the motivations of customers and the many factors influencing their decisions and behavior.
+Accurate and insightful Battlecards can help them read the room and escape any traps Bourne-style.

-In the Social Network Mark Zuckerberg shows us the importance of understanding customers by paying close attention to small details.
+In The Social Network Mark Zuckerberg shows us the importance of understanding customers by paying close attention to small details.
 A simple comment from his roommate prompts him to include a “relationship status” on user profiles.
 Thereafter, everyone on campus is using the term “Facebook me”.
 Zuckerberg demonstrates that he understands his customers deeply when he observes, “This is what drives life in college.”
 By delivering a detailed understanding of customers and the competition to your Sales team, they can increase their win rates.
 Nerds can, in fact, win through intelligence.

-3. Prepare Sales for Battle (cards)
+3. Prepare sales for Battle (cards)

 Jason Bourne’s confidence flows from his constant training and preparation which enable him to react automatically in combat scenes or when navigating high speed car chases.
 Bourne’s constant physical and mental training, even when he is idle, allows him to act decisively and successfully in times of chaos and uncertainty.
 Bourne never seems stressed and rarely runs.
 He doesn’t have to because he keeps a map, his version of a battle card, of every European city in his head.
 This allows him to know escape routes when needed.